Monday, July 28, 2014

 Now, he has become united with her, and they are joined to each other.
 Their passion is depicted by the red color.

 After they become one, they dance in the water.
 She has now become the water of his life, symbolized by her blue- and indigo-colored dress.
-He cannot live without her if she goes away from him, even for a few moments.
+He cannot live without her if she leaves him, even for a few moments.
 He feels helpless when she goes away.

 Teri raahon mein uljha, uljha hun